 B.Sc.
 P.E., C.A.T.A.(c)

-ALISTAIR WILSON is the Sole Proprietor of ARC Orthopaedic and Sport Rehab.
+ALISTAIR is the Sole Proprietor of ARC Orthopaedic and Sport Rehab.

 Alistair completed undergraduate degrees from the University of Saskatchewan in Physical Education and Physical Therapy and is a Certified Athletic Therapist.
 Alistair has completed extensive post graduate training in Orthopaedic Physical Therapy and holds a Diploma of Advanced Manual and Manipulative Physiotherapy.
 He is a certified GunnIMS (dry needling) provider, and has received training in The Integrated Systems Model of Disability and Pain (Lee & Lee), and The Thoracic Ring ApproachTM (LJ Lee).